django-cms/django-cms/cms/docs/installation.md

     	'cms.plugins.text',
     	'cms.plugins.picture',
 		'cms.plugins.link',
+		'cms.plugins.file',
     	'mptt',
     	...

-Django-cms 2.0 is compatible with django-reversion for versioning all the page content and its plugins.
+Django-cms 2.0 is compatible with [django-reversion](http://code.google.com/p/django-reversion/) for versioning all the page content and its plugins.

 Middleware
 ----------